 The first major ingredient in a towing capacity calculator is the vehicle’s frame.
 The latter handles all kinds of stress involved with the pulling and stopping of the trailer behind you.
 Naturally, tough and body-on-frame-designed cars are better at handling towing abuse when compared with their unibody counterparts.

 - NOSE WEIGHT

-It is vital to consider the maximum permissible trailer nose weight your tow bar can take during a towing company hiring.
-Ideally, the said weight should be around seven percent of the trailer’s overall laden weight.
+It is vital to consider the maximum permissible trailer nose weight your tow bar can take during a Tampa towing company hiring.
+Ideally, the weight should be around seven percent of the trailer’s overall laden weight.
 Here’s why:

 - If the nose weight is too less, the outfit will become unstable.
-The result could be lifting of the rear of the tow car.
+The result could be the lifting of the rear of the tow car.

 - If the nose weight is too heavy, the tow ball’s load may cause the front of the vehicle to lift, which can affect the steering.

 In either circumstance, the vehicle is likely to get unstable and face an increased risk of a severe accident.